Pylons-tech/pylons/docs/developer/TUTORIAL.md

 Pylons SDK can be used for blockchain game developers to build their own games that run on blockchain involving game characters and items.

-This document is basic tutorial for begineers.
+This document is basic tutorial for beginners.
 For more detailed and deeper tutorial, please check [developer doc](https://github.com/Pylons-tech/pylons_sdk/blob/master/DEVELOPER_DOC.md).

 Important points in pylons SDK are: